-Soldering is a necessary task in the field of various industries.
-Hence, soldering between two materials can lead them to a long-lasting lifespan.
-On the other hand, the joined cannot be separated very easily for many reasons.
+Soldering is an important process in various industries.
+Hence, soldering between two materials can lead to a long lifespan.
+On the other hand, the joined parts cannot be separated very easily for many reasons.

 However, as a welder or industrial worker, you should have a clear concept of some aspects.
 Does solder go bad?
 What are the exact reasons behind the expired solder?
 Does the reason lie on bad soldering flux, rosin flux, or solder material?

 Do not be stuck with all those questions.
 That is because in this article, you will get answers to all the mentioned questions.

 So, let’s explore more.

 How can you tell if the solder is bad?

 There are some signs by which you can be able to know if it is bad or not.
 Here are some signs for you.

 First, a bad solder won’t be bright enough.